 Establish the ownership of each animal.
-Each project animal is required to be

-	owned and nominated to one specific exhibitor.
-In other words, siblings must

-	specify ownership of each animal and may not share or swap animals after Tag-In.

-	For example, goat 101 cannot be listed as John’s goat and later transferred to

-	his sister, Mary.
+Each project animal is required to be owned and nominated to one specific exhibitor.
+In other words, siblings must specify ownership of each animal and may not share or swap animals after Tag-In.
+For example, goat 101 cannot be listed as John’s goat and later transferred to his sister, Mary.

-	Fill out Tag Number on Nomination Card.
-After animal has been tagged by a

-	volunteer, check that the correct tag number is now listed on the nomination

-	card for that animal.
+Fill out Tag Number on Nomination Form.
+After animal has been tagged by a volunteer, check that the correct tag number is now listed on the nomination form for that animal.

 Push your animal(s) through the shoot to the scale.
-It is highly recommended

-	that your animal have a halter or collar on when going through the scale.
+It is highly recommended that your animal have a halter or collar on when going through the scale.

-	Hand your completed Nomination Form/Card to the volunteer at the scale.
-Check

-	that the tag # on the card matches the tag # on the animal that is on the scale.
+Hand your completed Nomination Form to the volunteer at the scale.
+Check that the tag # on the form matches the tag # on the animal that is on the scale.

-	Note: Male market animals must be castrated or banded and all ewes and does must

-	have scrapie tags in place by the May tag-in.
-Market goats must be dehorned or

-	have horns “tipped” before exhibiting.
+Note: Male market animals must be castrated or banded and all ewes and does must have scrapie tags in place by the May tag-in.
+Market goats must be dehorned or have horns “tipped” before exhibiting.

 Bring each animal individually to the designated pen for retinal scanning.
 Retinal scanning is required to be eligible for market goat classes at the Boulder County Fair and Colorado State Fair.
 Retinal scanning works like a finger print to provide precise identification of an animal in case a tag is lost or questions arise.
 All Champion and Reserve Market Goats will be scanned at the Boulder County Fair to verify identity.

 5. Final Paperwork review

 Bring each completed form to the end of the barn and turn in.
 Please check your paperwork to be sure animals are identified correctly.
 This is your final chance for any updates.
 Take a photo of your completed paperwork for reference.
 Turn in paperwork to 4-H Staff members.